 Fee Class Action Claims.
 In October 2010, two customers filed a complaint, individually and on behalf of all similarly situated customers in the State of Alabama, in state court in Alabama alleging that Safety-Kleen improperly assessed fuel surcharges and extended area service fees.
 Safety-Kleen disputes the basis of the claims on numerous grounds, including that Safety-Kleen has contracts with numerous customers authorizing the assessment of such fees and that in cases where no contract exists Safety-Kleen provides customers with a document at the time of service reflecting the assessment of the fee, followed by an invoice itemizing the fee.
 It is Safety-Kleen's position that it had the right to assess fuel surcharges, that the customers consented to the charges and that the surcharges were voluntarily paid by the customers when presented with an invoice.
-The lawsuit is still in its initial stages of discovery.
-The class related fact discovery must now be completed by September 4, 2013, and a hearing on class certification will be held in early to mid-2014.
+The lawsuit is still in its initial stages of discovery, with the focus being whether a class will be certified.
+The class certification-related fact discovery cutoff is September 4, 2013, and a hearing on class certification will be held in early to mid-2014.
 In late June 2012, a nearly identical lawsuit was filed by the same law firm on behalf of a California-based customer.
 The lawsuit contends, under various state law theories, that Safety-Kleen impermissibly assessed fuel surcharges and late payment fees, and seeks certification of a class of California customers only.
 Safety-Kleen will assert the same defenses as in the Alabama litigation.
 In December 2012, a similar suit was filed by the same law firm on behalf of a Missouri-based customer which contends under various state law theories that Safety-Kleen impermissibly assessed fuel surcharges and seeks certification of a class of Missouri customers only.
 Safety-Kleen will assert the same defenses as in the Alabama and California cases.
-The Company is unable to ascertain the ultimate aggregate amount of monetary liability or financial impact with respect to these matters as of March 31, 2013, and no reserve has been recorded.
+The Company is unable to ascertain the ultimate aggregate amount of monetary liability or financial impact with respect to these matters as of June 30, 2013, and no reserve has been recorded.